2WD vs 4WD in South East Queensland

 • Multi-day trips where conditions can change quickly

-In many of these places, a 4WD isn’t optional, it’s required.
+In many of these places, a 4WD isn’t optional, it’s required and you'll need to get a permit online.
 Recovery costs, fines, and damage can be expensive if you get it wrong.

 Beach Driving in SEQ (Read This Carefully)